 \section{Conclusion}

 To operationalize responsible AI, this paper adopts a pattern-oriented approach and presents a comprehensive responsible AI pattern catalogue that AI system stakeholders can utilise to ensure the developed AI systems are trustworthy throughout the entire governance and engineering lifecycle, from multi-level governance patterns to concrete process and product patterns.
 These patterns offer a systematic and actionable system-level guidance with consequence analysis and well-known uses for AI system stakeholders to reference during the governance and development processes.
-We are currently designing an ethical risk assessment tool that will use the responsible AI pattern catalogue as one of the knowledge sources to recommend mitigation strategies.
-For future work, we plan to design and develop tools to support the navigation and utilisation of the RAI pattern catalogue.
+We are currently building a Question Bank and a software tool for AI risk assessment, which will use the responsible AI pattern catalogue as one of the knowledge sources to recommend mitigation strategies.
 We also plan to validate the utility, usability and effectiveness of the pattern catalogue and the supporting tools in industrial projects.